gabrielefronze/MTR-shuttle/README.md

 The class implements several `bool`-returning methods which are used at plotting time to filter the dataset.

-### `Enumerators` and `Parameters`
-`Enumerators` contains the definition of the topology of the MTR system.
-Three `enum`s have been implemented to describe planes, sides and RPCs.
-The whole framework uses this convention and avoid hard-coded IDs to limit possible bugs.

-`Parameters` contains conversion arrays, useful constants such as threshold or max values and plots settings such as color and marker styles.

 ## Acknowledgements
 This project has been rewamped several times, growing and extending its capabilities at each iteration.